kcsct/apache-flask/README.md

 #### Update:

-The docker-compose file adds
+The docker-compose file adds a volume so that the Flask app is placed on the host volume.

- volumes:
-   - /opt/apache-flask:/var/www/apache-flask
+   /opt/apache-flask:/var/www/apache-flask

-Before starting the container the following must be copied to /opt/apache-flask: apache-flask.wsgi run.py app folder
+Before starting the container the following must be copied to /opt/apache-flask.

+ - apache-flask.wsgi
+ - run.py
+ - app/ folder

 This is the repo for running a python app under `mod_wsgi` on apache in a docker container